-Cladding: What money has the government promised?
+Cladding: Why is it unsafe and what money has the government promised?

 The government does not supply regular statistics on other types of building.

-But the Association of Residential Managing Agents says around half a million people are living in a building with some form of unsafe cladding.
+About half a million people are living in a building with some form of unsafe cladding, the Association of Residential Managing Agents says.